oatlog/oatlog/doc/extended_abstract/main.typ

 inserts or unifications.
 The other benchmarks are run for a fixed number of steps, with each step matching all rewrite rules once.

-Oatlog's relative speedup is the highest for small e-graphs, with the 11th step of `math` and `boolean-adder` being reached more quickly with egglog than with oatlog.
+Oatlog's relative speedup is the highest for small e-graphs, with oatlog on the 11th step of `math` and `boolean-adder` being outperformed by egglog.
 While oatlog is less scalable than egglog, it is significantly faster for e-graphs with up to $10^5$ e-nodes.
-Such e-graphs dominate, by necessity, in use-cases in which only tens of milliseconds are available for the computation -- like optimizing individual functions in an optimizing compiler.
+Such e-graphs dominate, by necessity, in use cases in which only tens of milliseconds are available for the computation -- like optimizing individual functions in a production compiler.
 Note that it is the size of the e-graph that matters rather than the number of steps, with oatlog achieving a large speedup on `fuel3-math`.

-Oatlog is in-progress work and is missing many features of the egglog language.
+Oatlog is a work in progress and is missing many features of the egglog language.
 This is well illustrated by the egglog test suite, with oatlog passing 16 of the 93 tests.
 Almost all test failures are due to oatlog not yet implementing extraction, `:merge`, or rulesets.
 The fact that oatlog currently runs all rules together prevents `(check <expr>)` from being implementable, so as a temporary